softworkz/embyuserwiki/Strm-files.md

-Various internet video and audio streams can be played back in Media Browser as if they were locally stored on your media center by using STRM files.
-As long as the format and streaming-method (network-protocol) is supported by Media Browser, stream can be added.
+Various internet video and audio streams can be played back in Emby as if they were locally stored on your media center by using STRM files.
+As long as the format and streaming-method (network-protocol) is supported by Emby, stream can be added.
 These are basic text files that look like <name>.strm and contain a URL to the internet stream

 ### Usage